 The personal dimension

-This is where some keyboard warriors lose the plot and cross the line into hypocrisy (IMHO).
+This is where some people lose the plot and cross the line into hypocrisy (IMHO).
 Many of those that argue aggressively for tourism boycotts are from the western world – where most wildlife has been removed, and the countryside has been tamed and turned into the wealth that provides a comfortable lifestyle, free of the daily issues that plague most African countries.
-There seems to be a pervading view amongst this sect of keyboard warriors that Africa should remain wild and undeveloped, so that they (the keyboard warriors) can feel at peace with life.
+There seems to be a pervading view amongst this sect of people that Africa should remain wild and undeveloped so that they can feel at peace with life.

-The inconvenient truth of course is that humans live in these vast areas where lions and elephants roam, and have done so for a long time.
+The inconvenient truth of course is that humans live in these vast areas where lions and elephants roam, and have done so since before the western world was ravaged by humans.
 And humans are expanding their ranges in Africa, as they are doing all over the world, and human-wildlife conflict is on the increase.
 We need solutions for that, and boycotting the entire tourism industry is not one of those solutions.

 The best way to build up any African country’s wildlife and ecosystems is to help them justify to their people why these animals should be tolerated and the ecosystems not turned to pasture for cattle and goats.
 Tourism is a massive part of that process.
 Yes, many African countries have corruption problems and many are not very efficient in the carrying out of their duties, but name one country in the world that is free of these issues.
 Just one.